 Children deserve to be told the truth about a poor prognosis.
 Hiding the truth from them leaves them unprepared for the loved one’s death and can prolong the grief they will feel.
 And if you don’t talk about the loved one’s condition or don’t tell the truth about it, you risk your children having difficulty trusting others when they grow up.
-By including children in the family crisis, you can guide your children toward healthy ways of coping with what is happening and help them prepare for their impending loss in healing ways.
+By including children in the family crisis, you can guide your children toward healthy coping methods and help them prepare for their impending loss in healing ways.

 Get and accept help

-Many people want to help, but have no idea whether you need or want help.
-Thinking back, many caregivers wish they asked for help sooner, because they took on to much themselves.
+Many people want to help but have no idea whether you need or want help.
+Thinking back, many caregivers wish they asked for help sooner because they took on too much themselves.

 I have been the main caregiver for the whole time.
-At first we had emotional support from the church and friends and so on, but over time they just faded off.
-Ii have been stressed beyond belief. – Marion
+At first, we had emotional support from the church and friends and so on, but they just faded off over time.
+I have been stressed beyond belief. – Marion

 How can others help you?
 Here are a few ideas: